Query Complexity of Tournament Solutions: Results for Tournaments with Small Top Cycle

 \section{Results for Tournaments with Small Top Cycle}

-It turns out that, if we a priori know that the size of the top cycle in the input tournament is at most $k$, then there is an algorithm for finding the top cycle with much less number of queries.
+It turns out that, if we a priori know that the size of the top cycle in the input tournament is at most $k$, then there is an algorithm for finding the top cycle with a smaller number of queries.

 \begin{theorem} Suppose we know that the top cycle of the input tournament $\TT$ is of size at most $k$.
-Then there exists an algorithm for finding the top cycle of $\TT$ with query complexity $\BigO(nk + \nfrac{n\log n}{\log(1-\nfrac{1}{k})})$. \end{theorem}
+Then there exists an algorithm for finding the top cycle of $\TT$ with query complexity $\BigO(nk + \nfrac{n\log (\nfrac{n}{k}) }{\log(\nfrac{k}{k-1})})$. \end{theorem}